jillkaria2709/jillkaria2709/README.md

 - 🛠 Hands-on with tools like Tableau and PowerBI for data visualization, enabling businesses to make data-driven decisions.
 - 📊 Skilled in working with graph databases (Neo4j) and network analysis to detect patterns and uncover insights in social and political datasets.
 - 🔧 Currently working with cloud platforms such as AWS and deploying machine learning models for real-time predictions.
-- 🌱 Always learning and experimenting with the latest data science tools, with a keen interest in AI, machine learning, and data-driven product management.

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=jillkaria2709&show_icons=true&locale=en" alt="jillkaria2709" /></p>